 - Red Wine Butter.
 Full-bodied flavor with shallots and herbs.

 - Smoked Paprika.
-Delicious and mildly smoky with a hint of spice.
+Delicious and mildly smoky with a hint of spice from the smoked paprika.

 - Herb Gorgonzola.
 If you like gorgonzola cheese, you can’t go wrong with this one.